 A public question time takes place at each of the meetings of the Executive during the year.
 Under the scheme, thirty minutes is set aside at the start of the meetings to allow anyone living or working in the Borough to ask up to three questions of a particular member of the Executive or to the Leader.

 Questions need to be submitted in writing (by letter or e-mail) to the Chief Executive no later than 12 noon seven days before the day of the meeting.
+Questions can also be submitted online using this link – ask a question at a public meeting.

 The questions are first received by the Chief Executive who may reject a question if it: